freeCodeCamp/freeCodeCamp/guide/english/containers/index.md

 ## Orchestration

-There are several container orchestration frameworks leveraged in production: docker-swarm and kubernetes
+There are several container orchestration frameworks leveraged in production: docker-swarm and kubernetes.

 ## List of container providers